dagrtaru/WeatherJS/README.md

 # WeatherJS
 This web application shows the weather of a particular place using the Dark Sky API.
+It also uses Skycons to display a cute glyph.